Adult groups in activities

 Further Advice and Information

-- This may be available via your Assistant County Commissioner (Activities), the relevant National Governing Body, or by contacting the Scout Information Centre at UK Headquarters.
+- This may be available via your Assistant County Commissioner (Activities), the relevant National Governing Body, or by contacting the Scout Support Centre at UK Headquarters.

 - Information about the inclusion of adults with disabilities.